gloriousnetworker/hermex-admin/README.md

   - Users log in with email and password.
   - "Keep me logged in" option included.
   - Auto-logout after 1 minute of inactivity if "Keep me logged in" is not selected.
+Test Credentials for Dashboard Access

+In the live environment, to ensure that the dashboard remains accessible without a full backend implementation, we have hardcoded four test user credentials.
+These credentials are used to force authentication so that users can access the dashboard without having to register first.
+In production, if a user logs in using one of the following credentials, they will be automatically granted access and their corresponding name will be displayed in the dashboard:

+    Test User
+    Email: test@gmail.com
+    Password: 1234567890

+    Mano
+    Email: mano@gmail.com
+    Password: 1234567890

+    Beatrice Omor
+    Email: beatriceomor@gmail.com
+    Password: 1234567890

+    BrandDrive Admin
+    Email: admin@gmail.com
+    Password: 1234567890

+    Note:
+    In the local development environment, you can register and use any credentials of your choice.
+Registered users will be stored in the local JSON database (db.json) and authenticated using the standard API flow.
+The hardcoded credentials are only applied in production (or when the API is not available).

 - **Registration Page:**
   - Allows users to sign up using email, password, and full name.
   - Implements form validation and error handling.